haskell-distributed/distributed-process/tutorials/ch4.md

 implementor to worry only about the logic to be applied once a message of one type or another is received.

+We could even hide the math server behind a newtype and prevent messages being sent to its `ProcessId` altogether, but we will leave that as an exercise for the reader.

 ----

-Of course, it would still be possible to write the server and client code and encounter a type resolution failure, since `call` still takes an arbitrary `Serializable` datum just like `send`.
+Of course, it would still be possible to write the server and client code and encounter data type decoding failures, since the `call` function takes an arbitrary `Serializable` datum just like `send`.
 We can solve that for the return type of the _remote_ call by sending a typed channel and replying explicitly to it in our server side code.
-Whilst this doesn't make the server code any prettier (since it has to reply to the channel explicitly, rather than just evaluating to a result), it does the likelihood of runtime errors somewhat.
+Whilst this doesn't make the server code any prettier (since it has to reply to the channel explicitly, rather than just evaluating to a result), it does reduce the likelihood of runtime errors somewhat.

 {% highlight haskell %}